 - Recycle My Cell will provide pre-paid mailing labels so your organization can send in the phones at no cost.

-- Register only once.
-If you have not received your pre-paid mailing labels within 12 business days of registering, contact firstname.lastname@example.org and we’ll make sure to get you one.
+- Please register only once.
+If you have not received your pre-paid mailing labels within 12 business days of registering, contact us at email@example.com so we can ensure you receive them.

-- Schools that collect 20 phones or more in each province will be awarded $1 per phone.
+- All schools that collect the minimum of 20 phones will be awarded a participation prize of $1 per phone collected.

-- The maximum participation prize payment per school is $500.
+- The maximum combined prize payment per school is $1000.

 - April 1st – April 30th